6paws/6paws/README.md

 ![http://url/to/img.png](https://i.imgur.com/fEcNexQ.gif)

-main﹕
+about﹕
 ‿‿⠀⠀he + it/they + purr/paw/kneadㅤ   ★   22y/o
-ㅤㅤ𓂃⠀trans gayㅤ   ☆   nonbinary genderfluid xenogender
+ㅤㅤ𓂃⠀trans gayㅤ   ☆   nonbinary genderfluid

 ![http://url/to/img.png](https://i.imgur.com/fEcNexQ.gif)

 pt﹕
-‿‿⠀⠀always c+h unless i have dni(uf) in my name
+‿‿⠀⠀always c+h unless i have dni in my name
-ㅤㅤ𓂃ㅤㅤㅤㅤㅤㅤㅤ⠀that being said﹐i have no dni. i don't block people and i'll talk to anyone
-unless my friends tell me not to
+ㅤㅤ𓂃ㅤㅤㅤㅤㅤㅤㅤ⠀i don't have a dni, and anyone can int, but sometimes i'm just not in the mood 💔
-‿‿⠀⠀please don't blatantly copy my ponies. but inspiration makes me happy ! feel free
+‿‿⠀⠀please don't copy my ponies pixel for pixel. but inspiration makes me happy !
-to colorpick or use any techniques you see on my ponies !
+feel free to colorpick and etc. !
-‿‿⠀⠀i am very often afk or will pretend to be if i don't feel like talking. feel free to
+‿‿⠀⠀i am very often afk or will pretend to be if i don't feel like talking. but feel
-whisper or sit with me !
+free to whisper me or c+h anyway !
-ㅤㅤ𓂃ㅤㅤㅤㅤㅤㅤ⠀i love sitting with people. i love it a lot. but i'm very shy and will almost
-never int first . if you decide to sit with me﹐be aware that i most likely won't
-talk. but i'm much more talkative once i warm up to you !
+ㅤㅤ𓂃ㅤㅤㅤㅤㅤㅤ⠀i try to answer all my whispers, but i can't promise i'll be able to hold a
+conversation.
+1 on 1 conversations make me very nervous unless i know you well already.
+but i appreciate the whispers and cuddles !
 ‿‿⠀⠀i love making friends but i will occasionally hide people for 15 min if a
 conversation is making me feel awkward . it's not personal

 ![http://url/to/img.png](https://i.imgur.com/fEcNexQ.gif)

 games﹕
-‿‿⠀⠀roblox, minecraft, ponytown, sonic, splatoon, clinical trial, stray,
+‿‿⠀⠀roblox, minecraft, splatoon, sonic series, stray, phasmophobia, genshin impact,
-phasmophobia, dead by daylight, genshin impact, wizard 101 + pirate 101, portal series
+wizard 101 + pirate 101, portal series

 tv﹕
 ‿‿⠀⠀hellaverse, murder drones, tadc, hannibal, adventure time, fionna & cake,
 l'étranger series

 music﹕
 ‿‿⠀⠀car seat headrest, mitski, gorillaz, devi mccallion, ada rook, nero's day at
 disneyland

 ![http://url/to/img.png](https://i.imgur.com/fEcNexQ.gif)